newmayor/researchproject_deepDIC/README.md

       Enter 'Y' or 'N'.
 For first pass at running code, enter 'N'

 - User will be prompted to specify which datapoint label to start from.
 This is handy if previous generation failed out, otherwise enter 0.

+Once image generation is complete, ensure the dataset_samples dir contain the correct number of data.
+These will be used to train the models.

+#### Train the model
+File structure
+      .
+      ├── ...
+      ├── notebooks
+      │     ├── DisplacementNet_train.ipynb                 # train DisplacementNet model on synthetic image dataset
+      │     ├── experiment_displacementNet.ipynb            # test performance of trained D-Net model and visualize against groundtruth
+      └── ...